twilio-labs/mcp-te-benchmark/docs/testing_protocol.md

 - Check that the AI assistant is executing both the start and complete commands
 - Verify the sessionId is being passed correctly from start to complete

+For dashboard issues:
+- Make sure both servers are running (metrics-server.js on port 3000 and server.js on port 3001)
+- Check browser console for any JavaScript errors
+- Verify metrics files exist in the metrics directory

-This simplified approach focuses solely on the key performance metric of task completion time while minimizing instrumentation complexity.
+This approach focuses on task completion time while providing comprehensive visualization for analysis.